kala13x/slog/README.md

 slog_disable(SLOG_FLAGS_ALL);
 ```

-Deinitialization needed only if the `nTdSafe` and/or `nKeepOpen` flags are greater than zero while initialization.
+Deinitialization needed only if the `nTdSafe` and/or `nKeepOpen` flags are greater than zero.
 ```c
 slog_destroy();
 ```